Supply Chain Management

 - 2)Kuraray Group in Japan covers Kuraray Co., Ltd. and six manufacturing companies listed in the “Affiliated Companies (Japan)” page(https://www.kuraray.com/company/base/domestic).

 The questionnaire reflects the Kuraray Group Code of Conduct and the 10 principles of the United Nations Global Compact.
 It covers 51 items in nine areas including respect for human rights, abolition of discrimination based on gender, nationality, etc., abolition of child labor, water resource issues, global warming countermeasures, environment pollution countermeasures, fair corporate activities such as preventing bribery and corruption, ensuring quality, information security, consideration for the supply chain, and harmony with local communities, among others.

 Suppliers were asked to answer multiple choice questions on whether they have a system in place, and the status of improvement and confirmation for each item.

 Response to the 2020 CSR procurement questionnaire and response rate

 |Number of target suppliers||Number of suppliers who responded||Response rate|

 |223 companies||219 companies||98.2%|

 Upon analyzing the survey results obtained this time, we will give our suppliers feedback on the results and carry out hearing of further details of their situation for providing support for improvement.
-By establishing the PDCA cycle and getting accustomed to it, the Kuraray Group strives to permeate the CSR Procurement Policy and improve the activities for CSR procurement throughout the supply chain together with our suppliers.
+By establishing the PDCA cycle and getting accustomed to it in cooperation with suppliers, the Kuraray Group strives to permeate the CSR Procurement Policy and improve the activities for CSR procurement throughout the supply chain together with our suppliers.

-In the next Medium-Term Management Plan (2022-2026), the survey will gradually be expanded to suppliers of the Kuraray Group outside Japan in an effort to improve supply chain management of the Kuraray Group as a whole.
+In the next Medium-Term Management Plan (2022-2026), the survey will gradually be expanded to suppliers of the entire Kuraray Group, including overseas companies in an effort to improve supply chain management of the Kuraray Group as a whole.

 2. Other surveys